Selecting a deployment pattern for imagery data management systems

 3. ArcGIS Deep Learning Studio is a web application that is only available with ArcGIS Enterprise on Windows or Linux at this time.
 2 3

-4. ArcGIS Excalibur is a web application that is one of the primary applications for working with imagery in image space.
+4. ArcGIS Excalibur is a web application that is one of the primary applications for working with imagery in image space, as well as video analysis.
 It is only available for ArcGIS Enterprise at this time.
 Image space can still be visualized and exploited in ArcGIS Pro.
 2 3

 5. Cataloging and streaming of video files is currently only available with ArcGIS Video Server, a federated server role on Windows or Linux.
-ArcGIS Pro supports use of full motion video stored on network, cloud or web storage or streamed through Video Server.
+ArcGIS Pro and ArcGIS Excalibur both support use of full motion video stored on network, cloud or web storage or streamed through Video Server.

-6. STAC support is available in ArcGIS Pro to connect to external STAC catalogs, no deployment pattern currently supports hosting STAC catalogs, though ArcGIS GeoPortal Server can be used to host a STAC catalog.
+6. Spatio-temporal Asset Catalog (STAC) support is available in ArcGIS Pro to connect to external STAC catalogs, no deployment pattern currently supports hosting STAC catalogs, though ArcGIS GeoPortal Server can be used to host a STAC catalog.

 See the imagery data management system capabilities for more information on each row listed above.
 Additionally, each of the cells above is described in more detail in the imagery data management system deployment pattern pages.